 The Trust is a Delaware statutory trust formed on October 11, 2013.
 The Trust is an open-end management investment company registered under the Investment Company Act.
-The investment objective of the Fund is to seek to track the total return performance, before fees and expenses, of an index composed of companies that are engaged in national security and natural resource security, as described in the Prospectus.
+Each Fund seeks investment results that, before fees and expenses, track the performance of a rules-based index (each, an "Index"), as described in the Prospectus.
 The offering of the Shares is registered under the 1933 Act.